jarr1357/Data-Viz-Web/README.md

   -updates graphics to include the newly generated images

 Requires python and various dependancies.
 Orca is difficult to install.
-If it is installed and cronjob isn't running, $cp your orca install to default folder listed in error
+If it is installed and cronjob isn't running, $cp your orca install to default folder listed in error.